 If a situation arises that causes a drastic change in a family's financial situation after the FAFSA has been filed, special circumstances may be applied for.
 Call the Office of Financial Aid at 724-223-6019 to discuss the level of lost income.
 If significant, a Special Circumstances Form will be mailed to the student in order to re-evaluate the financial aid package.
 If a Pennsylvania resident, the student will also be mailed a Reduced Income Form for PA state grant eligibility.

-Admission begins reading freshman applications
+Admission Committee begins reading application submissions

 Admission begins mailing freshman decision letters and mailing merit award letters to qualified accepted students

-Priority FAFSA filing date for entering freshman
+Preferred FAFSA filing date for first-year students

 Pennsylvania State Grant filing deadline.
 Application for the PA State Grant is automatic with the submission of FAFSA.